parigi-182/Maritime-Trade-Simulation/README.md

 ## Project Description

 This is an Operating Systems Course Project from the University of Turin.
-The code represents a complex maritime trade simulation system where ships transport goods between ports, managing resources, synchronization, and inter-process communication.+
+The code represents a complex maritime trade simulation system where ships transport goods between ports, managing resources, synchronization, and inter-process communication.

 This code is the result of combining a trio of first-time C programmers, an unquantifiable amount of caffeine, and an assignment with a not particularly high effort to reward ratio.